 It is essential today to use new technologies to their best advantages.
-Before, putting up lost posters was one of your only chance to let people know that your beloved animal had disappeared.
+Before, putting up posters of your lost or missing pet was one of your only chance to let people know that your beloved animal had disappeared.
 Nowadays, you can reach a wider audience by publishing a post online, where strangers from all over the UK could help you find your lost dog or cat.

 We all know Facebook as a social network to connect with friends, family, and acquaintances.
 Joining Facebook groups can help you expand your network and meet new people who share the same interest as you.
 In the event of losing your beloved cat or dog, joining a specialised group can help you in the search of your animal as your reach will be expanded.

-Whether it is a neighbourhood group or a lost animal group, you are likely to encounter people who hold the animal cause dear to their heart and be willing to help you.
+Whether it is a neighbourhood group or a lost animal group, you are likely to encounter people who hold the animal cause dear to their heart and be willing to help you be reunited with your pet.
 Some people benevolently help others find their pets in their free time.

 If you don’t have a Facebook group for you and your neighbours, it would be a good idea to create one as you could keep in contact with them, organise neighbourhood lunches and, in this case, ask them to keep an eye out for your lost animal.

-You can publish a post on other groups like Pets lost and found nationwide UK (dogs) (12,000 active members) and Missing Dogs UK (9,000 active members) with a picture of your pet, a description, if they have any distinctive signs, the place where they were last seen, and your contact information.
+You can publish a post on other groups like Pets lost and found nationwide UK (dogs) (12,000 active members) and Missing Dogs UK (9,000 active members) with a picture of your pet, some pet information, such as a description, if they have any distinctive signs, the place where they were last seen, and your contact information.

 You can also narrow down your search by posting on a group from a specific region or city.
 By knowing where you have last seen your pet, you can publish on groups like DogLost West London, Greater Manchester Lost Dog Search & Rescue Capture Team, or Cardiff and South Wales Lost & Found Dogs where you will be able to find people wanting to help you in those areas.
 Just look up your area and you will likely find a group corresponding.

 Cats are known for being adventurous and territorial animals.
-The reason you might have lost your cat is either because it is trying to expand its territory or it is lacking prey or, in the event of a move, your cat might have left to go back to its previous territory.
+The reason you might have lost your cat is either because their are trying to expand their territory or it is lacking prey or, in the event of a move, your cat might have left to go back to their previous territory.

 If you have lost your cat, you can publish a post on Uk - Cats Lost & Stolen And Also Found, which strictly focuses on lost cats.
 Their 19,000 active members will wholeheartedly try to help you find your lost pet.
 Other groups like Cat Lost and Found Nationwide UK and Found Cats – UK & Ireland can also be of great help if you have lost your animal.